 Two years later Albert designed and commissioned a sapphire and diamond coronet for his wife.
 The design was based on the Saxon Rautenkranz (circlet of rue), which is set diagonally across the shield in the coat of arms of Prince Albert’s family.
 Joseph Kitching, a partner at Kitching and Abud, Jewellers to the Queen since 1837, created the piece for £410.
 In the same year 1842 Victoria was painted by the famous painter Franz Xaver Winterhalter wearing the coronet.
 Victoria loved wearing the coronet.
 She also wore it at other portraits in the years to follow.
 In 1861 she became a widow, and at the first Opening of Parliament after his death she attended, in 1866, she wore this coronet instead of her crown.

 King Edward VII, Victoria’s eldest son, inherited the coronet.
 Victoria’s grandson King George V and his wife Queen Mary gave the coronet to their daughter Princess Mary when she married Viscount Lascelles in 1922.
 Mary wore it regularly, and also her descendants did.
 In 1992 it served as a wedding tiara for Andrea Kershaw at her wedding to the Hon.
 Mark Lascelles.
-Afterwards it however was sold to a London dealer In 2015 there was an attempt to sell the piece of jewellery, an attempt that as stated above, was blocked in 2016.
+Afterwards it however was sold to a London dealer In 2015 there was an attempt to sell the piece of jewelry, an attempt that as stated above, was blocked in 2016.

 More about the history of the coronet at The Court Jeweller.